Boston Swimming Pool Injury Lawyers

 Types of Negligence that Cause Drowning

-Though negligence is not always the cause of drowning, there are multiple types of negligence that can cause drowning or near drowning to occur.
+Though negligence is not always the cause of drowning, multiple types of negligence can cause drowning or near drowning.
 Some examples of negligence that can lead to drowning include the following:

 - Lack of a lifeguard or lack of properly trained lifeguards